 - Committed or attempted to commit a sexual assault or a sexual battery

 - Possessing an explosive

-- Possessing a knife (particularly a “switchblade” knife or any “dirk”, “dagger,” or other instrument that my be used with the intent of inflicting bodily injury [reference: penal code sections 653(k) and 626.10]), or other dangerous instrumen/object of no reasonable use to the student
+- Possessing a knife or other instrument that may be used with the intent of inflicting bodily injury

 - Unlawfully possessing/using, furnishing, or being under the influence of any narcotics/illegal drugs/controlled substances